 The input parameters are described as follows:

-(x1,...,xn) -> (expression)specifies a Lambda function.arr1,...,arrnspecifies the input arrays.
-The input type must be an array type, and the number of elements in the arrays must be the same;nmust match the number of parameters in the Lambda function.
+(x1,...,xn) -> (expression)specifies a lambda function.arr1,...,arrnspecifies the input arrays.
+The input must be an array type, and the number of elements in each array must be the same.nmust match the number of parameters in the lambda function.
 Nested arrays are supported.

 The return value is of any element type.

-- Lambda function: You must provide a Lambda function that evaluates each element in the array.
-The return value of the Lambda function must be an integer.
+- Lambda function: You must provide a lambda function that evaluates each element in the array.
+The lambda function must return an integer.

 - Nested arrays: The